 - AltiContact Manager.
-Contains the AltiContact Manager Administrator as well as the switching service, SMTP/POP3 server, messaging agent, Exchange Integration, AltiBackup, AltiGatekeeper, AltiWeb that can be installed on any Windows NT Server with Service Pack 6a (or higher) or on Window 2000 Server. - ACM Admin.
-Contains the AltiContact Manager Administrator that can be installed on any Windows NT with Service Pack 6a (or higher) or Windows 2000 on the LAN to control the system(s). - AltiWeb.
-Contains the AltiWeb installation files. - CallRouter.
-Contains the CallRouter installation program. - CDR.
+Contains the AltiContact Manager Administrator as well as the switching service, SMTP/POP3 server, messaging agent, Exchange Integration, AltiBackup, AltiGatekeeper, AltiWeb that can be installed on any Windows Server with Service Pack 6a (or higher) or on Window 2000 Server. - ACM Admin.
+Contains the AltiContact Manager Administrator that can be installed on any Windows with Service Pack 6a (or higher) or Windows 2000 on the LAN to control the system(s). - CDR.
 Contains the CDR Search Client that allows you to search a Call Data Reporting database, along with documentation and external logger service. - DINA Manager.
 Contains the DINA Manager installation program. - Documentation.
-Contains the AltiContact Manager System Installation and Administration Manual and the AltiView and AltiServ User Guide in the Adobe Acrobat PDF format. - Gatekeeper.
+Contains the AltiContact Manager System Installation and Administration Manual and the AltiView and AltiServ User Guide in the Adobe Acrobat PDF format. - AltiMSCRM.
+Contains the AltiMSCRM installation program. - Alti-VRPlayer.
+Contains the Alti-VRPlayer installation program. - Gatekeeper.
 Contains the Gate Keeper for IP Phones. - Reader.
 Contains the Adobe® Acrobat® Reader executable. - Readme.txt.
 Contains late breaking information about AltiContact Manager.
 Please be sure to take a moment to read this brief file, which contains very important information you need to be aware of before you install AltiContact Manager. - TAPI Gateway.
 Contains the TAPI Proxy Server and TAPI Service Provider that allow you to use AltiGen's AltiLinkPlus to create TAPI applications for your AltiContact Manager configuration.

-AltiContact Manager as an NT Service
+AltiContact Manager as a Windows Service

-AltiContact Manager components such as the switching, messaging agent, and AltiBackup are NT services that are automatically launched when AltiContact Manager is installed and the system is restarted.
-Benefits of AltiContact Manager as an NT service:
+AltiContact Manager components such as the switching, messaging agent, and AltiBackup are Windows services that are automatically launched when AltiContact Manager is installed and the system is restarted.
+Benefits of AltiContact Manager as a Windows service: